Shubamium/Shubamium/README.md

 ## 👋 I'm Shubamium
 I'm a software engineer, 5⭐ Fiverr freelancer with 3+ years of experience delivering high quality sites for clients in the VTuber industry.

+`Typescript` and `Next.JS` is my bread and butter, but I'm always learning new things that's fun.

 > Currently learning: **Flutter** and working on a social network mobile app.

 > Feel free to contact me and say hi on discord!